 6. Halloween – 31st October

-Halloween spending hit $9 billion in 2018 and is increasingly growing in financial importance year on year.
+Halloween spending is expected to reach an all-time high of $10.14 billion in 2021, up from $8.05 billion in 2020 - and is increasingly growing in financial importance year on year.
 Keep up with the competition by loading up your social media with scary snaps.
 Create merchandising collateral for your customers to help them sell in store – this could be brand/product/bundle specific promotions they can use in-store or even how-to guides for in-store and online merchandising.

 7. Singles Day – 11th November